Giving False Information to a Pawnbroker Criminal Defense Attorney to Fight your charge in South Florida

 When you are faced with charges for giving false information to a pawnbroker, Rossen law firm is here to help give you expert advice and a supportive shoulder to lean on.

-Giving False Information or Verification to a pawn broker occurs when a person knowingly and falsely verifies that he or she is the rightful owner of a certain item(s) of property in order to pawn the property and receive money in exchange.
+Giving False Information or Verification to a pawn broker in Florida occurs when a person knowingly and falsely verifies that he or she is the rightful owner of a certain item(s) of property in order to pawn the property and receive money in exchange.
 Essentially, it is possessing something that is not one’s own, but falsely verifying that it is and then selling it to a pawn shop for money.

 The Florida Pawnbroking Act requires pawnbrokers to obtain a statement from any person attempting to pawn an item that the person owns the item, that the item is not stolen, that there are no liens or other encumbrances against the item and that person has a right to enter into the pawn transaction.